-KPIs in manufacturing are quantifiable metrics that offer insight into business performance.
+KPIs (key performance indicators) are quantifiable metrics that offer insight into business performance.
 KPI stands for Key Performance Indicator and they do just as the name suggests - they indicate successful performance.

 One commonly-used manufacturing KPI is “overall equipment efficiency”(OEE) which is measured by calculating the factory’s performance, availability, and quality.
 While an effective measure of performance, especially at the factory floor, machine-specific level, OEE should ideally be used alongside other KPIs to gain greater clarity on performance from multiple angles.
 Manufacturing businesses can, and should, choose several KPIs to focus on in order to help guide decision-making.

 KPIs are important for manufacturers because they are defined, measurable metrics that help businesses focus on what’s most important, so they can track, analyze, and optimize performance over a period of time.